Focke-Wulf Fw 191: Design and development

 Dipl.
-Ing E. Kösel, who also worked on the Fw 189 reconnaissance plane, was supposed to have led the design team for the Fw 191.
+Ing E. Kösel, who also worked on the Fw 189 reconnaissance aircraft, was supposed to have led the design team for the Fw 191.
 Overall, the Fw 191 was a clean, all-metal aircraft that featured a shoulder-mounted wing.
 Two 24-cylinder Jumo 222 engines (which showed more promise than the DB 604 engines) were mounted in nacelles on the wings.
 An interesting feature was the inclusion of the Multhopp-Klappe, an ingenious form of combined landing flap and dive brake, which was developed by Hans Multhopp.
-The entire fuel supply was carried in five tanks located above the internal bomb bay, and in two tanks in the wing between the engine nacelles and fuselage.
+Fuel was carried in five tanks located above the internal bomb bay and two tanks in the wing between the engine nacelles and fuselage.

 The tail section was of a twin fins and rudders design, with the tailplane having a small amount of dihedral.
 The main landing gear legs retracted to the rear and rotated 90° to lie flat in each engine nacelle with the mainwheels resting atop the lower ends of the gear struts when fully retracted, much like the main gear on the production versions of the Ju 88 already did.
 Also, the tailwheel retracted forwards into the fuselage.
-A crew of four sat in the pressurized cockpit, and a large Plexiglas dome was provided for the navigator; the radio operator could also use this dome to aim the remotely controlled rear guns.
+A crew of four sat in the pressurized cockpit, and a large plexiglas dome was provided for the navigator; the radio operator could also use this dome to aim the remotely controlled rear guns.

-The Fw 191 followed established Luftwaffe practice in concentrating the crew in the nose compartment, also including the nearly ubiquitous Bola, inverted-casemate undernose gondola for defensive weapons mounts first used on the Ju 88A before the war, and in the use of a "stepless cockpit", having no separate windscreen for the pilot, as the later -P and -H versions of the Heinkel He 111 already did.
+The Fw 191 followed established Luftwaffe practice in concentrating the crew in the nose compartment, also including the nearly ubiquitous Bola, inverted-casemate undernose gondola for defensive weapons mounts first used on the Junkers Ju 88A before the war, and in the use of a "stepless cockpit", having no separate windscreen for the pilot, as the later -P and -H versions of the Heinkel He 111 already did.
 This was pressurised for high-altitude operations.
 The proposed operational armament consisted of one 20 mm MG 151 cannon in a chin turret, twin 20 mm MG 151 in a remotely controlled dorsal turret, twin 20 mm MG 151 in a remotely controlled ventral turret, a tail turret with one or two machine guns and remotely controlled weapons in the rear of the engine nacelles.
 However, different combinations were mounted in the prototype aircraft.
-Sighting stations were provided above the crew compartment, as well as at the ends of the aforementioned Bola beneath the nose.
+Sighting stations were provided above the crew compartment, and either end of the Bola beneath the nose.

 The aircraft had an internal bomb bay.
 In addition, bombs or torpedoes could be carried on external racks between the fuselage and the engine nacelles.
 The design was to have had a maximum speed of 600 km/h (370 mph), a bomb load of 4,000 kg (8,820 lb), and a range allowing it to bomb any target in Britain from bases in France and Norway.